12/30/2017

 If Lincoln taught us that America was an ideal, Theodore Roosevelt‘s populism showed the world it was exceptional.
 And he did so by championing two seemingly contradictory, but decidedly American icons – the big idea and the common man.
 Roosevelt’s America did the impossible, building a canal through godforsaken jungle.
 The unthinkable, preserving vast swaths of American wilderness for future generations.
 And finally, the unexpected, breaking up trusts owned by industry titans with names like Rockefeller and J. P. Morgan.

 Such a far cry from the cowering populism and crony capitalism of today.
 Rather than walls to shield us from the outside world, we built pathways to bring it closer.
 Rather than building barriers to trade, we knocked them down.
-Rather than viewing natural wonders as resources to be exploited today, we saw them as gifts to preserved for tomorrow.
+Rather than viewing natural wonders as resources to be exploited today, we saw them as gifts to be preserved for tomorrow.
 And rather than cater to the whims of the powerful, we put the people first.

 A return to the Party’s roots needs to begin with the understanding that America still does great things.
 It is evident every day.
 From Silicon Valley to the far reaches of space, from agriculture to water technology, Americans and those who have come to our shores seeking opportunity are doing things thought impossible, unthinkable, unexpected.
 We are on the verge of a new dawn driven by science and technology.
 We must embrace, rather than reject, what science, knowledge and the future can bring.